 Hiring interns comes with its own set of legal and compliance challenges.
 It's crucial to understand labor laws to avoid any legal pitfalls.

-Paid vs. unpaid internships
+Paid vs. unpaid internships.

 One of the biggest decisions you'll face is whether to offer paid or unpaid internships.
 The Fair Labor Standards Act (FLSA) sets strict criteria for unpaid internships.

-- Criteria for unpaid internships:
+- Criteria for unpaid internships:some text

 - The internship must provide educational benefits.